apache/opennlp-addons/README.md

 ## Getting Started

-You can import the addons components directly via Maven, SBT or Gradle after you have build it locally:
+You can import the addons components directly via Maven, SBT or Gradle after you have built it locally:

 #### Maven